How Safe Are Your Readers When They Visit Your Blog?

 You should take advantage of the fact that you can be notified whenever someone makes a comment on one of your posts.

-While you should not stifle differentiating opinions, you cannot allow anything offensive or toxic onto your blog.
+While you should not stifle differentiating opinions, you cannot allow anything offensive or toxic to your blog.

 On a related note, you should know that there are certain types of attacks that are instigated by pasting some code inside of a comment that is posted onto your site.